 Somebody outside the door

-- Auteur License: The success of Rumours gave the band one.
-Warner (Bros.)
+- Auteur License: The success of Rumours gave the band one, and Warner (Bros.)
 Records revoked it after the album's relative failure.
-Mirage was a self-consciously commercial effort.
+Consequently, Mirage after it was a self-consciously commercial soft rock effort.

 - Boléro Effect: "Tusk" qualifies, since it opens with Fleetwood's repeated drum pattern and builds up from there.